astroumd/lmtoy/docs/unity.md

 ## Running on unity

-You cannot run the pipeline directly on Unity, as you would do on the laptop.
+You cannot run the pipeline directly on Unity, as you would do on a laptop or workstation.
 The *slurm* environment is used to submit scripts and coordinate when and where the script can run.
 However, to find data using **lmtinfo.py** is probably ok, e.g.

-     lmtinfo.py grep RSR 2014 I10565 LineCheck
+     $ lmtinfo.py grep RSR 2014 I10565 LineCheck

 (note in this historic data the observing data was not properly encoded in the header and it will claim 1970)